Opus10/qik/docs/roadmap.md

 Qik has several large upcoming features.
 If you'd like to suggest other future direction or let us know what you think, [open a discussion here](https://github.com/Opus10/qik/discussions).
 If you'd like to contribute any of these core changes, [contact Wes first](mailto:wesleykendall@gmail.com).

+## Better Import Graph Control

+#### Auto-Ignoring Missing Distributions

+Some distributions in a project may be optional and not installed, causing the graph builder to fail.
+Currently one can [globally disable external distributions from the graph](commands.md#module), however, we plan for better control over this.

+#### Ignoring Specific Distributions

+We intend to allow users to explicitly disable certain distributions from the graph.

+#### Adding and Removing Import Import Links

+Users must [manually import modules](commands.md#module) in a python file if those imports are dynamic.
+We are planning to allow for more explicit control over this, along with removing imports from the graph.
+For example, one will be able to remove imports from their migration files.

 ## Better Virtual Environment (Venv) Support

 #### Run Commands in Venvs